What Is a Title Company and What Do They Do?

 You can technically choose your title company, though your agent might or, in some cases, the seller may, too.
 There’s no hard and fast rule for this.

 If you do opt to choose your own, choose carefully, as your title company will play a very important role in your home buying journey.
-Make sure to consider experience, past customer reviews, and their locations before picking who to go with.
-You can also ask friends and family for recommendations if they’ve recently bought a home.
+Make sure to consider experience, differences in title insurance policy, past customer reviews, and their locations before picking who to go with.
+You can also ask friends and family for title agency recommendations if they’ve recently bought a home.

 Will I work directly with my title agent?

 There may be times when you need to work with your title agent directly, but in many cases, you won’t meet them until the closing table, if at all.
 If you use a real estate agent, they’ll usually be the go-between for you and your title agent.
 Your loan officer will do this as well.

 Closing your loan

 Title companies typically handle your loan closing, too.
 Sometimes, this is called the “settlement.”

 In many states, you may actually go to the title company’s office in order to finalize your loan.
 When this occurs, your title agent or another title representative is usually the one to lead your closing appointment.
 They’ll walk you through the closing documents, closing costs, and show you where to sign, etc.

 The title company will also handle the escrow process, which is when your funds are held in a third-party account until both versions of documents (buyer and seller) can be finalized.

 Title companies play a big role in the home buying process, and lenders work closely with them along the way.
 Title issues can cause problems and delays in your home buying process, so it’s important to know how all you can about these companies.
 Do you have more questions about a title company’s work?
 Need recommendations for experienced title companies in your area?
 Reach out to an Embrace Home Loan office in your area today.